architectophile/node-typescript-starter/README.md

 ## Introduction

-This is a starter project with Node.js and TypeScript.
+This is a starter project with `Node.js` and `TypeScript`.
 It contains basic building, development, and production environment settings for a Node.js with TypeScript application.
 You can use this as a reference implementation to start your Node.js with TypeScript project.

 <br/>

 ## Prerequisites

 To run this application, these prerequisites below should be installed on the system before you run it.
+So, please make sure all the prerequisites below are satisfied.

 | Classification | Name           |
 |----------------|----------------|